Park Break: A unique learning fellowship for graduate students thinking about a career working in parks, protected areas, or cultural sites

 Learn what it's like to manage a national park in a national park

 Park Break is an all-expenses-paid, park-based field seminar for graduate students who are thinking about a career in park management or park-related research and education.
-Park Break puts you in a national park unit for up to a week's worth of field and classroom activities in close collaboration with park scientists and scholars, managers and administrators, and partner organizations.
+Park Break puts you in a national park unit for five days of field and classroom activities in close collaboration with park scientists and scholars, managers and administrators, and partner organizations.

 Find out what it's like to manage a national park